Syllabus

 It goes without saying that a course on the ethics of digital technology must have a policy on the ethical use of generative AI tools in the course.
 We will critically examine the ideas and assumptions underlying this policy and the use if AI in education later during the semester and I am curious to see how our discussions of this issue will inform the course policy for future semesters.
 For this semester, you are required to adhere to the following policy for using generative AI tools.

 Learning how to construct and communicate a thoughtful argument requires both reflective (coming up and organizing ideas) and writing-related practice.
 You will only build those skill by spending time on developing, organizing and working through the writing process.
 You will benefit from this practice even if (and when) you use generative AI tools for other tasks in and beyond this course.
-Therefore, the use of generative AI tools of any kind (including, but not limted to ChatGPT, Bard, GPT-4, ... ) is only acceptable in assignments which explicitly permit or call for them to be used.
+Therefore, the use of generative AI tools of any kind (including, but not limited to ChatGPT, Gemini, Claude, ... ) is only acceptable in assignments which explicitly permit or call for them to be used.

-If generative AI tools are permitted to be used for an assignment, and you include material generated by an AI program, you must cite it like any other reference material (having checked its quality -- which may be poor -- just like you would for any other source).
+When generative AI tools are permitted to be used for an assignment, and you include material generated or edited by an AI system, you must cite it like any other reference material (having checked its quality just like you would for any other source), or include an explanation of how you used the AI tool as part of your writing process.
 You may not submit any work generated by an AI program as your own.

 If you have any questions about this policy, please talk to me before you start work on an assignment.